hamonangann/hamonangann.github.io/about-en.markdown

 title: About
 permalink: /about/
 ---
 **B. Hamonangan:** I was born in [Java](https://en.wikipedia.org/wiki/Java) with a hobby of breaking and fixing things, mainly computers.
 I studied Computer Science at the University of Indonesia.
-Following graduation, I took a coding boot camp at Sea Ltd, making my education a blend of formal and informal.
-Now I can talk to [Python](https://en.wikipedia.org/wiki/Python_(programming_language)), just like Harry Potter.
+Following graduation, I attended a coding boot camp at Sea Ltd, making my education a blend of formal and informal.
+I learned how to talk to [Python](https://en.wikipedia.org/wiki/Python_(programming_language)), just like Harry Potter.
+Later, I moved to Japan to work as a programmer.

-After twenty-three years living in my home country, I moved to Japan for work.

 Mail me at [b.hamonangan.p@gmail.com ](mailto:b.hamonangan.p@gmail.com) 📬